jp1884/techvolution-vegas-baby/xx_Iconic_Memories/stories.md

 ## Prologue

-I've got this great story about two friends steal a monkey from a zoo.
+I've got this great story about two friends stealing a monkey from a zoo.

 They were in college and it was summer break.
-They were smoking lots of weed and eating loads of crap food and binge watching YouTube.
-They were living the suburban life and were content inside it.
+Smoking weed, eating loads of crap, and binge watching YouTube.
+They were content inside their suburban life.

-Until a local zoo commercial came on.
+Then a zoo commercial came on.

-The young adults usually ignored ads of course, but they watched this one in awe.
-It was because of a small monkey.
+They watched in awe.
+It was the small monkey.
 The primate wasn't doing anything special.
-He was jumping around his play pen, taking fruit from peoples hands, playing hide and seek with the zoo keepers.
+He was jumping around, taking fruit from peoples hands, playing hide and seek with the zoo keepers.

 That stuff is cool of course, but the ad caught my friends attention not because of the monkey, it was the people; everyone around the monkey was so happy; like pure joy happy.
 To the two stoners sitting in a messy basement wasting away their youth, this monkey was a shot of life.

 No that's not it.

-This little monkey was a shot *at a life*.
+This little monkey was a shot _at a life_.

 When the commercial ended the two guys were thunderstruck.
-Minutes passed in silence as their souls reached for purpose.
+Minutes passed in silence as their souls bolossumed with purpose.

-Then one friend said.

 "We need a monkey".
+Said one friend.

 Their was only one possible reply,

 "Today".

-Social media lost its spell.
-Instead the friends assembled what they had in hand--rope, fruit, fake IDs--into an ingenious plan.
+The friends assembled what they had in hand--rope, fruit, fake IDs--into an ingenious plan.
 With smiles ear to ear, they set out for the small regional zoo.

 And?